Yoga Jivana Timetable

 Open and closing dates – public holidays

-We close on Public Holidays.
-Our next closure dates in 2017 are as follows:
+We close on Public Holidays – forthcoming closure dates below:

 Regular classes will not be held over these dates.
 Apologies for any inconvenience.
-A Workshop or special event may be scheduled over this period – see our workshop page for more information.
+A Workshop or special event may be scheduled over this period – see our yoga workshops and our yoga intensive pages for more information.
 Thank you.